Canon EOS 6D: low-cost full-frame DSLR

-Canon announce the new EOS 6D, the cheapest full-frame pro-standard DSLR yet.
+Canon announce the new EOS 6D, its cheapest full-frame pro-standard DSLR yet

 At £1,799, the Canon EOS 6D full-frame DSLR might sound expensive but it’s £800 cheaper than the next step up the Canon ladder.

 If you take your photography seriously and are looking to achieve pro-level shots, this represents real value.